lelepado01/lelepado01.github.io/pages/2D Engine 5: Handling Time.md

 }
 ```

+The reason we use a condition instead of returning the deltaTime directly is, first of all to ensure that the value is always positive, and secondly, to avoid wild swings in the number, that would create inconsistant or unpredictable behaviours.

 ## Frames per second

 Knowing frames per second may be useful for debugging, so let's create a very simple function that returns